 People who took the drug and suffered heart or vascular problems, such as decreased blood flow to the legs, heart, and brain are filing Tasigna lawsuits.

 Tasigna’s active ingredient, nilotinib, works by blocking cancer-growing proteins called tyrosine kinases.
 It belongs to a class of drugs called tyrosine kinase inhibitors, or TKIs.

 Specifically, nilotinib works by blocking signals from the abnormal blood proteins that create leukemia cancer cells.
 Blocking cancer cell signals may stop cancer from spreading and may allow more healthy blood cells to grow, according to Novartis’ Tasigna website.

 The goals of treatment with drugs like Tasigna are to achieve normal blood counts, to reduce and eliminate the Philadelphia chromosome, and to reduce and eliminate BCR-ABL1 gene expression, according to a 2011 study published in Cancer.
-Researchers call achieving these goals a major molecular response, or MMR, to the medication.
+Researchers call achieving a BCR-ABL1 of 0.1% or less a major molecular response, or MMR, to the medication.

-Philadelphia chromosomes are abnormal chromosomes found in bone marrow cells, according to Cancer Treatment Centers of America.
+Philadelphia chromosomes are abnormal chromosomes found in bone marrow cells, according to National Cancer Institute.
 They form when a piece of chromosome 9 and a piece of chromosome 22 detach and swap places.
 BCR-ABL1 refers to the gene sequence that forms on chromosome 22 where the piece of chromosome 9 affixes.